Home breadcrumb back arrow Back to All Blog

 TL;DR

-Jo-Ann Stores tracked a co-tenancy clause from 2004 and saved roughly $489,000 when two anchor tenants closed in 2018.
+• Jo-Ann Stores tracked a co-tenancy clause and saved a significant amount when two anchor tenants closed.
 Most companies would have missed it.

-ContractSafe offers unlimited users, AI extraction, full-text search across every document.
-Most teams are live in under 30 minutes.
+• ContractSafe offers unlimited users, AI extraction, full-text search across every document.
+Most teams can start quickly.

 What Is Real Estate Contract Management Software?

-Think about every agreement your real estate operation touches in a given month.
-Leases.
-Purchase agreements.
-Vendor contracts for property management, landscaping, security.
-Broker agreements.
-Title documents.
-Amendments.
-Addenda to the amendments.
+Think about every agreement your real estate operation touches in a given month: leases, purchase agreements, vendor contracts for property management, landscaping, and security.
+Don't forget broker agreements, title documents, amendments, and even addenda to those amendments.

 Real estate contract management software puts all of those in one searchable place and tracks what matters: who signed what, when it expires, and what happens if nobody pays attention.